The Best Camping Stove Review

 Ease of Care

-Good news about these camping stoves is that they are engineered with the assumption that a.)
-They are going to get filthy dirty and b.)
-You aren't going to want to do anything about it right away.
+Most good car camping stoves are engineered with the assumption that they are going to get filthy and that you aren't going to want to do anything about it right away.
 What this means is that they tend to be pretty low maintenance and easy to clean.
-That being said, we did notice a difference in the ability to clean each one.
-By far the most low-maintenance model was the Camp Chef Explorer 2-Burner.
-Its construction is such that beneath the cooking grate, only the burners stand in the way of food hitting the ground.
-Therefore, 9/10 times you are sloppily stirring your overflowing skillet, the spewing contents will land on the ground instead of in the bottom of your stove.
+That being said, we did notice some big differences between the various models.
+By far the most low-maintenance stove was the Stansport Outdoor Stove.
+Its construction is such that beneath the cooking grate only the burners stand in the way of food hitting the ground.
+So when, inevitably, food flies out of your skillet, it will hit the ground instead of collecting at the bottom of your stove.
 This aspect could potentially be seen as a negative if you're camping in a place like Yosemite, where the less food to hit the ground, the better.
 Additionally, the entire stove is painted black, the most filth friendly color.

-No surprise, the three burner Camp Chef Pro 90 scored the lowest on packed size.
-Disassembled, this stove's dimensions are 38 x 16 x 6.5".
-Also, the windscreen and 'stabilizer' leg do not pack down inside the stove, so these items have to be transported separately.
+No shocker, the giant Camp Chef Pro 60 scored the lowest on packed size.
+Disassembled, this stove's dimensions are 33 x 14.5 x 9.5 inches.
+The windscreen and leg stabilizer do not pack inside the stove, so these items have to be transported separately.
 Add in the fact that this stove weighs 47 pounds, and you don't have the most easily transportable stove.
 But hey, you'll burn off a few calories lugging it around before you cook all that food.

-There are many different accessories to go with camp stoves, from cook wear to griddle attachments.
-Some that we recommend looking into are the Camp Chef Camp Table and the Camp Chef Two Burner Carry Bag.
+There are many different accessories to go with camp stoves, from cookwear to griddle attachments.
+Some that we recommend looking into are the Camp Table with Legs 32 and the Camp Chef Two Burner Carry Bag.
 A camp table can come in very handy if you are planning on cooking up an awesome meal away from the comforts of a picnic table.
-The carrying case helps keep everything compact and it one location, while also keeping it all protected.
+And a carrying case helps keep everything compact and in one location, while also keeping it all protected.

-With the large assortment of stoves to choose from in this category, making a decision about what type to buy is no easy task.
-Choosing from one to three burners, or a free standing model versus a table top design, what potential accessories you may want to add to your set up all these choices depend on the number of people you are planning to cook for and your available packing space.
-Your desired stovetop materials and cooking power will also play a role in making this decision.
-With our thorough testing, it is our ultimate goal to help you sort through the options to find a stove that is best for you.
-If you are still needing guidance on how to choose, read through our Buying Advice article.
+With a large assortment of camp stoves on the market to choose from, making a final decision about what type to buy is no easy task.
+Deciding how many burners you want, whether you want a free-standing or table top design, what potential accessories you may want to add to your set up all these choices depend on the number of people you plan to camp with and cook for, the available packing space in your vehicle, the cookware you plan to use, and your basic needs as a camp chef.
+Hopefully our thorough testing will help you sort through the options and find the stove that is best for you and your needs.
+If you still need guidance on how to choose, please read through our Buying Advice article.